 Caring for someone with Alzheimer’s disease is a balancing act.
-You keep your loved one safe and comfortable, keep track of his medications and doctor’s appointments, and give him your love and support.
+You keep your loved one safe and comfortable, keep track of their medications and doctor’s appointments, and give them your love and support.
 But your life matters, too.
 It’s just as important to keep up with your work, family, and social life.

 In your role as a caregiver, do what you can to bewell informed and prepared, and ask for help and support when you need it.

 It helps to keep in mind how the disease affects people who have it.
 If you know what changes to expect, it can help you understand how your role may be different with time.

 - Alzheimer’s disease is different for everyone who has it.
 A person’s condition can change a lot.
 There may be times when your loved one seems pretty normal and can handle their usual activities.
 Other times, they may be very dependent.
 The way medications affect them also can vary.
 The changes can be confusing and may make your loved one seem demanding or dishonest.
 But it’s just a natural part of the disease.

 - Your loved one’s symptoms will get worse as years go by.
 While medicines can slow down this progress, they can’t stop it.

 - Depression is a part of Alzheimer's as well.
 It can make symptoms worse and change how well your loved one manages day to day.
 It’s important to know the signs they might be depressed and let their doctor know right away.

 Take Care of Yourself, Too

 Use these tips to improve your connection to your loved one and your life as a caregiver: